LaxminarayanJena/RestAssuredFramework/README.md

 10)Continuous integration and delivery:  Integrating API tests into a continuous integration and delivery (CI/CD) pipeline can be challenging.
 Ensuring the automation framework can be seamlessly integrated with the existing CI/CD infrastructure and providing timely feedback on API changes can be complex.
 ```

+#### KAFKA

+In our microservices architecture, Apache Kafka was used for asynchronous communication between services.
+As a tester, my main responsibility was to validate that the correct events were produced and consumed across services.

+Whenever a user action triggered an API, the system published an event to a Kafka topic.
+I verified that the message was correctly generated and that downstream services processed it properly.

+For example, when an order was created, the Order service published an event to the order-created topic.
+I checked the Kafka message payload to ensure fields like orderId, userId, and status were correct.
+Then I verified that the Payment and Notification services consumed that message and triggered the expected actions.

+To monitor and validate messages, I used Kafka UI, where I could view topics and inspect message payloads.

+I also tested scenarios like:

+verifying correct message format (JSON structure)

+validating that messages were published to the correct topic

+checking if consumers processed messages successfully

+testing failure cases such as missing fields or invalid data

+In some cases, we also manually produced Kafka messages to trigger backend workflows and validate how services handled them.